UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 “Sandy?”
 I called.

 A soft wind came from the darkness of the closet and blew my hair across my forehead.
 A disembodied whisper called, “Cole.”
 My heart beat faster.
 It was a woman.
 I couldn’t tell if the voice came from the closet or somewhere else in the attic.
-I turned quickly, flashing the light everywhere, and saw nothing but the dust-covered furniture.
+I turned quickly, flashing the light everywhere, and saw nothing but sheet-covered furniture.

 When I turned back to face the closet, it emerged from the dark; a hand reached out for me from inside.
 The flesh was gray, peeling, and rotted.
 The nails were black, and its fingers stretched outward.
 I stood transfixed, frozen as the appendage came forward.